rorydriscoll/LuaSublime/README.md

 These files define a language grammar for syntax highlighting lua files.
 Compared to the one that ships with Sublime Text, you get the following:

 - _More tokens_: Things like function calls and variables are now tagged, so they will show up correctly colored.
 - _Better scopes_: Most blocks now have some nested scoping support.
-This means that if you're in an if-block inside a function inside another function, then it knows this.
-Visually there's no difference, but if you use the expand-scope command then you will find that you'll get far better matches now.
+This means that if the carat is on a variable in an if-block inside a function inside another function, then it knows this.
+This doesn't affect the coloring, but if you use the 'expand selection to scope' command then you will find that you'll get far better matches now.

-For comparison, here's the old syntax-highlighting with Monokai Bright
+For comparison, here's how the old syntax-highlighting looks with the Twilight color scheme:

 ![Old](http://github.com/rorydriscoll/LuaSublime/raw/master/OldHighlighting.png)

-And here's the new one
+And here's the new one:

 ![New](http://github.com/rorydriscoll/LuaSublime/raw/master/NewHighlighting.png)